 For debt investments at fair value through other comprehensive income, interest income, foreign exchange revaluation and impairment losses or reversals are recognised in the statement of profit or loss and computed in the same manner as for financial assets measured at amortised cost.
 The remaining fair value changes are recognised in other comprehensive income.
 Upon derecognition, the cumulative fair value change recognised in other comprehensive income is recycled to the statement of profit or loss.

-Financial assets designated at fair value through other comprehensive income (equity investments)
+Financial assets at fair value through profit or loss